Self Sufficient People: 18 Things They Do Without Realizing It

 11 – Set high standards for themselves

 Self-sufficient individuals have high standards, and they apply these standards most of all to themselves.
 With other people, they’re more forgiving, but for themselves, they highly value these standards.
 These high standards could be about having healthy eating habits and exercising, or a standard for how they work in their job.
-They will be the hardest workers and the most patient learners because of their high standards for what their life should look like.
+They will be the hardest workers and the most patient learners because of their high standards for what their lives should look like.

 12 – Happy with who they are